Horticultural and Craft Show

 BERRYNARBOR HORTICULTURAL AND CRAFT SHOW

 It's strange how the calendar works - two years ago the Show was the same day we took over the Post Office and the event passed us by completely.
-Last year, Nora and I entered and even won a number of classes, having drummed up entries, at the last minute, from our bottom drawers'!
+Last year, Nora and I entered and even won a number of classes, having drummed up entries, at the last minute, from our 'bottom drawers'!
 This year we managed to plan ahead to specifically generate various entries.
 It seems from this that we're gaining time for leisure, but in fact the show has slipped a week due to 365 being a peculiar number - specially with the odd 366 thrown in!

 The organisers did 'their thing' really well.
 Programmes and entry sheets were out well in time, the hall was bedecked and nicely arranged to show the exhibits to their best advantage, and the sun shone for a marvellous day out.
 Overall entries were down, but nevertheless standards were pretty well maintained, with the flower classes particularly colourful and interesting.
 The Baddick family and Chris Jesson seemed to have entries in all classes and they showed the way - if you don't enter, you can't win.
 If you do enter, you can, and they did!

 The vegetable and fruit classes had their share of giant examples, but for the most part colour, appearance and impressive similarity won the day.
-Josef did fis thing' as usual - especially in influencing the raffle draw - and David Beagley handed out free wine from his championship stock.
+Josef did his thing as usual - especially in influencing the raffle draw - and David Beagley handed out free wine from his championship stock.
 The entries from the school showed how excellently free ranging arts and crafts are encouraged and developed among our school children, while Stuart Neale's signal box was a model example of skilled craftsmanship and perfection in miniature.

 The photographic section completed the Show with an excellent selection of classes and entries.
 The Toms' Family portrait won their class, and my planning ahead with a picture of spring time flowers also produced the desired result.
 Next year Nora intends to start her knitting a week earlier!